 In the International Building Code (IBC), the International Code Council (ICC) classifies buildings into five categories based on their type of construction (ICC 2015).
 Construction Type I buildings are considered to be fire resistive, often by using non-combustible materials such as steel with a fire-resistant coating and concrete.
 Construction Type II buildings typically have non-combustible walls but are not considered to be fire resistive.
 Construction Type III buildings are combustible, typically built with block or brick walls and a wooden roof.
 Buildings that utilize heavy timber in their framework are classified as Construction Type IV.
-Construction Type V buildings have wooden frames and are considered to be combustible.
-Levels P1 through L2 of the proposed building would be Type I-A construction (fire resistive) and levels L3 though L7 would be Type III-A construction (combustible).
+Construction Type V buildings have wooden frames that are considered to be combustible.
+The proposed building would be Type III-B construction (combustible).

-Based on the proposed structure, the following building materials that may generate waste are likely to be used during construction:
+Based on the proposed structures and common areas, the following building materials that may generate waste are likely to be used during construction: